apify/apify-cli/README.md

 This command will only set up local actor development environment in an existing directory, i.e. it will create the `apify.json` file and `apify_storage` directory.

-Before you can start to run your project using `apify run`, you have to set up right start command in `package.json` under scripts.start:
+Before you can run your project using `apify run`, you have to set up the right start command in `package.json` under scripts.start.
+For example:
 ```json
 {
     ...